List of Chengdu J-7 variants: J/F-7PG series

-It is also equipped with a Super Skyranger radar, an FIAR Grifo-7 mkII radar (export) and a Type 226 PD radar.It also had the capability to fire western missiles like the sidewinder and R550 Magic.
-First batch of 20 were delivered at the end of 2001, with a total of 57 eventually delivered to PAF.
+It is also equipped with a Super Skyranger radar, an FIAR Grifo-7 Mk II radar (export), and a Type 226 PD radar.
+It could also fire Western missiles like the Sidewinder and R550 Magic.
+First batch of 20 was delivered at the end of 2001, with a total of 57 eventually delivered to PAF.

 J/F-7G series

-J/F-7G series is the further development of earlier J-7E series.
-Contrary to many frequent but erroneous claims, the fire control radar is not the Chinese development of EL/M-2001B radar, because EL/M-2001B is a pulse Doppler ranging only radar.
-Instead, the Chinese fire control radar for J-G is developed from EL/M-2032 fire control radar China obtained from Israel when it was a subcontractor for Elbit in the Romanian MiG-21 LanceR program described above.
+J/F-7G series is the further development of the earlier J-7E series.
+Contrary to frequent but erroneous claims, the fire control radar is not the Chinese development of EL/M-2001B radar, because EL/M-2001B is a pulse Doppler ranging only radar.
+Instead, the Chinese fire control radar for J-7G is developed from the EL/M-2032 fire control radar China obtained from Israel when it was a subcontractor for Elbit in the Romanian MiG-21 LanceR program described above.